cv/crab/README.md

 To do
 -----

+- Ability to create and delete stories with all mandatory fields from the command line
 - Add a `push` subcommand which parses a Cucumber feature and adds or updates it in Rally
 - Add a way to create, edit and delete test cases / scenarios from the command line
 - `pull` is not very smart and could detect feature files being moved from one dir to another